lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Chloroform/LightKitAdminChloroform.md

 - Chloroform::executeDataTransformers &ndash; Execute the data transformers (see the [DataTransformerInterface](https://github.com/lingtalfi/Chloroform/blob/master/doc/api/Ling/Chloroform/DataTransformer/DataTransformerInterface.md) for more details) on the given postedData.
 - Chloroform::getFields &ndash; Returns the fields of this instance.
 - Chloroform::getField &ndash; Returns the field which id is given.
+- Chloroform::getMode &ndash; Returns the mode of this instance.
 - Chloroform::injectValues &ndash; Inject the given values in the corresponding fields.
 - Chloroform::addField &ndash; Adds a field to this instance.
 - Chloroform::addNotification &ndash; Adds a notification to this instance.
 - Chloroform::getNotifications &ndash; Returns the notifications of this instance.
+- Chloroform::setProperty &ndash; Sets a property.
+- Chloroform::setMode &ndash; Sets the mode.
+- Chloroform::hasProperty &ndash; Returns whether the property identified by the given key exists.
+- Chloroform::getProperty &ndash; Returns the value of the property identified by the given key, or the default value otherwise.
 - Chloroform::toArray &ndash; Returns the array version (template friendly) of the form.
 - Chloroform::getFieldPostedValue &ndash; Returns the field posted value for the given field and posted data.